• Updated on 11 Sept, 2025 by Amrita Das

 Check GRE 2025 Exam Pattern

-GRE 2025 Syllabus: Subject Test
+GRE Syllabus 2025: Subject Test

-The 2025 GRE Subject Test syllabus deals with Mathematics, Physics, and Psychology.
+GRE 2025 Subject Test syllabus deals with Mathematics, Physics, and Psychology.
 There are 66 multiple-choice questions in the Mathematics test, spread over three sections: Algebra, Calculus and Additional Topics.
 Among these calculus holds the most weightage.
 There are about 100 questions in the Physics test, which focus on areas such as Classical Mechanics, Electromagnetism, and Quantum Mechanics, among others.
 The Psychology test contains approximately 205 multiple-choice questions, examining knowledge in various domains, including Biological, Cognitive, and Clinical Psychology.

-GRE 2025 Mathematics Syllabus
+GRE Mathematics Syllabus 2025

 GRE Mathematics Topic-Wise Weightage

-For GRE Mathematics Topic-WIse Weightage candidates can refer to the table below:
+For GRE Mathematics Topic-Wise Weightage candidates can refer to the table below:

 Section | Percentage |